Top tips for Modern Methods of Construction (MMC)

 With innovations in timber building, structures are getting bigger and taller, which makes it even harder to make weathertight during construction.
 The build needs to happen vertically in phases to limit weather exposure, and weather sensitive materials should only be introduced when the roof is on and the building is dry enough.

 The management of water run-off is a challenge.
 If polythene is laid horizontally, water collects on it and can run through the building until it meets a hole or edge, zoning the damage into dry areas and really wet areas.
 It’s also important to consider robustness during the construction phase – foot traffic and trades pulling away protection for access can lead to holes and laps which can let rain in.
 Water trapped under polythene protection can cause gradual damage which may not be discovered until much later.

 5 - Consider ventilation

 Factory fitted windows save time, but also reduces ventilation drying.
 BM TRADA's timber consultancy team has been in several cold, damp and humid buildings during winter, with mould growth due to high humidity caused by erecting buildings in the wet with a lack of ventilation.

 Although achieving the solution may have its hurdles, the basic message is simple – arrive just in time, lift straight into final position and carefully protect on site.

 For more detailed guidance, our popular book ‘Timber Frame Construction (5th edition)’ discusses the issue of party thermal wall bypass and the potential risks involved, and looks at alternative methods.
 This is a must read for those considering building with timber frame, offering advice and best practice for the entire build process.

-If you would like more information on this, please get in touch with one of our timber specialists on +44 (0) 1494 569 601 or email us.
+If you would like more information on this, please get in touch with one of our timber specialists on +44 (0) 1494 840 349 or contact us.